INT-NIT/elabforms/README.md

 ```

 ## Installation
+you will need temaplates_part files to generate the final template.
+these files are located in the `elabforms_INTProjects` and `elabforms_BIDSMetadata` repositories. int NIT PRIVATE git repositories.
 Make sure you have `git` and `pip` installed.
 You can download and unzip the following repositories:
 - git@github.com:INT-NIT/elabforms_INTProjects.git
 - git@github.com:INT-NIT/elabforms_BIDSMetadata.git